NeonGeckoCom/NeonCore/README.md

 Neon Core is only tested on Ubuntu, but should be compatible with any linux distribution that uses [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/).

+> *Note*: By default, only the `root` user has permissions to interact with Docker under Ubuntu.
+> To allow the current user to modify Docker containers, you can add them to the `docker` group with:
+> `sudo usermod -aG docker $USER`

 ## b.
 Running Neon
 You can clone the repository, or just copy the `docker` directory contents onto your local system; this document will assume that the repository is cloned to: `~/NeonCore`.